 - participating in policy dialogues and processes.

 WebAIM is committed to the development and proliferation of accessible web content and technologies worldwide.
-We value the principles of volunteerism and the importance of making contributions above our own funding streams.
-WebAIM donates 10% of staff time to initiatives within the accessibility community.
+We value the principles of volunteerism by donating 10% of staff time to initiatives within the accessibility community.

-WebAIM has provided services and products to a wide variety of clients and partners from governmental agencies, businesses, education institutions, non-profit businesses, and Fortune 100 corporations.
-Our work includes web site evaluation, site design, training, and web accessibility consulting.
+WebAIM has provided web accessibility evaluation, training, and consulting services and products to a wide variety of clients for for nearly two decades.
+Clients have included governmental agencies, businesses, education institutions, non-profit businesses, and Fortune 100 corporations.

 Some of our clients include: